MDM vs. MAM: Which One Is Right For You?

 MDM vs. MAM: Which one is right for you? - Corsica Technologies

-Whatever the scenario, you’ll want to address mobile devices from a cybersecurity perspective.
+In today’s cyber threat environment, it’s essential to secure any mobile devices that access company systems.
 There are several ways to do this.
 The most common solutions are MDM (mobile device management) and MAM (mobile application management).

 Here’s everything you should know about MDM vs. MAM.